girliemac/RPi-KittyCam/README.md

 ### 3. Set up your config.js with Credentials

-Create a `config.js` in the root dir of the app.
+I removed my `config.js` file from the public repo so nobody abuses my API keys.
+So you need to create your own `config.js` in the root dir of the app.

 The file should include your API keys:

 ```